Skip to content

 Point at any label and the on-device OCR engine reads the text.
 A second model classifies what each piece of text means: this string is a brand, this is a size in EU format, this is a fabric percentage, this row of pictograms is a wash code.
 The structured output saves to the garment record automatically.

 A single scan typically lifts 15+ data points off a single tag.
-OCR runs at 95%+ accuracy across faded labels, vintage tags, and the kind of warped print that shows up after a few cycles in the dryer.
+The OCR holds up across faded labels, vintage tags, and the kind of warped print that shows up after a few cycles in the dryer.
 It runs on-device, which is why scanning works in a thrift-store basement with no signal.

 What gets extracted